How to Set Up a WIFI Router?

 Connect the Gateway to The New Router

-If an ethernet wire is connected to the gateway’s LAN port, unplug it and connect it to your modem’s WAN port.
+If an ethernet wire is connected to the gateway’s LAN port, unplug it and attach it to your modem’s WAN port.
 Several modems have dedicated WAN and LAN ports, whereas others have auto-detecting ports.

 Modify Your Routers Admin Interface Passcode